elysiajs/documentation/docs/patterns/websocket.md

 })
 ```

-Elysia's WebSocket plugin extends Bun's WebSocket configuration so if you wish to configure the websocket you can refer to [Bun's WebSocket documentation](https://bun.sh/docs/api/websockets) to learn more about this.
+Elysia's WebSocket implementation extends Bun's WebSocket configuration so if you wish to configure the websocket you can refer to [Bun's WebSocket documentation](https://bun.sh/docs/api/websockets) to learn more about this.

 Below is a config that extends from [Bun WebSocket](https://bun.sh/docs/api/websockets#create-a-websocket-server)